sassoftware/restaf-graphql-server/README.md

 ```

-## Running the server in your app
+## Running the server

-To start the server write a code as shown below in your app's entry point.
-This code passes the typeDefs and resolvers to setup the graphql server.
+Please see restaf-graphql-demo for using this server with your schema and resolvers..

 ```javascript
     // app.js